 But things have changed… Our research has consistently shown that far from being competitors, mail and digital have a powerful and symbiotic relationship.

-Following the Covid-19 pandemic, mail presents an interesting opportunity for digital-first marketers looking to re-build their brand and reactivate customers.
-Integrating a trusted, one-to-one medium like mail into your omnichannel engagement strategy could deliver great results and help make the right impression with your audience.
+Since the start of the Covid-19 pandemic, much has been said and written about digital transformation, but mail still presents an interesting opportunity for digital-first marketers looking to re-build their brand, nurture relationships and proactively retain customers.
+Integrating a trusted, one-to-one medium like mail into your omnichannel engagement strategy could deliver great results and generate powerful connections with your audience.

 A renewed focus on lifecycle marketing